qctrl/back-end-challenge/README.md

 The Q-CTRL Back-end Engineering Challenge is a way for applicants to roles within the Q-CTRL Back-end Engineering team to demonstrate their skills and overall approach to back-end application development.

+The requirements are intentionally sparse (the devil is in the detail).
+We don't want you to do a lot, but what you do should be your best work and should clearly demonstrate you embody the [Three Virtues](http://threevirtues.com/).

 ## Table of Contents

 - [The Rules](#the-rules)